 The Invention of Nature

-Monday, we’re telling the story of the incredible life and work of naturalist Alexander von Humboldt.
+Tuesday, we’re telling the story of the incredible life and work of naturalist Alexander von Humboldt.
 At the turn of the 19th century, Humboldt trekked across Latin America, exploring rain forests, mapping rivers, and climbing volcanoes.
 The journey led him to a groundbreaking vision of nature and a prediction of human-induced climate change.
 Doug’s guest is historian Andrea Wulf, whose new book combines biography and science to remember the man she calls the father of the environmental movement.
+(Rebroadcast)

 Andrea Wulf's writing has appeared in The New York Times, The Guardian, and The Wall Street Journal.
 She's the author of Founding Gardeners, The Brother Gardeners, Chasing Venus, and, most recently, The Invention of Nature: Alexander von Humblodt's New World [Amazon|Indiebound].